I only have a small website with a few users. Why am I even interesting to hackers?

 - to secretly install software for illegal so-called “bot networks”.
-This network is rented out by hackers for all kinds of illegal purposes, for example remote attacks on other websites (DDOS attacks);
+This network is rented out by hackers for all sorts of illegal purposes, for example, remote attacks on other websites (DDOS attacks);

 - to encrypt the website and release it again for a ransom (ransomware) – stupid if you don’t have a backup then;

 - for “Black Hat SEO” by placing dubious links to other websites (and renting such links) in order to increase the reputation of the target pages in Google;

 - it also illegally diverts server processing power to lucrative BitCoin mining systems;

 - the server is misused for sending mass mails (spam),

 - fictitious target pages are created in connection with “phishing e-mails” in order to capture data from e-mail users;

 - websites are sometimes used for political purposes (defacements) by placing messages there;

 In addition, backdoors (secret access points, often in the form of a hidden administrator account) are usually created, allowing a hacker to remotely install new malware if the previously installed software is discovered or another is needed.

 If a site has been hacked, the website operator should act very quickly, for example due to legal requirements (e. g.
 B. GDPR, KRITIS) or existing contracts with providers, or simply because Google places a warning notice on the website or throws it out of the index immediately.